Actindo-AG/Documentation/PIM/UserInterface/04_DataTypeList.md

 ![DateTime](/Assets/Screenshots/PIM/DataTypes/DateTime.png "[DateTime]")

 The data type *DateTime* is used to indicate a date and/or a time.
 You can configure whether to display or not the date and the time and you can select a date and time format.
 A calendar widget to select the date is displayed in the product view.
-In the PIM basic product set, the following attributes have the data type *DateTime*:
+In the *PIM Basic Set*, the following attributes have the data type *DateTime*:
 - Expiration date

 ### Configuration